In Vitro Fertilisation (IVF)

 Complications of IVF

-IVF is a very safe procedure that has been refined since the birth of Louise Brown in 1978 i.e. nearly 30 years ago.
+IVF is a very safe procedure that has been refined since the birth of Louise Brown in 1978 i.e. over 40 years ago.
 However like most things in life an absolutely perfect outcome with no problems cannot be guaranteed.
 The problems can include an infection where the needle went into the vaginal skin, which is rare (less than 1%) with the use of routine antibiotics, or bleeding from the needle puncture site which is treated by pressure with a tampon similarly to pressing on the skin when having a blood test.

 A rarer problem is OHSS.
 In this condition the ovaries swell and fluid leaks out intro the abdomen.
 It is preventable by careful monitoring of the egg growth.
 In mild cases drinking plenty of water is all that is required.
 In rare cases hospital admission is required with a drip and a drain through the abdominal skin to drain off the excess fluid.